Daf' Shubah al-Tashbih: God is neither inside nor outside of the Universe

 Ibn al-Jawzi states, in as-Sifat, that God neither exists inside the world nor outside of it.
 To him, "being inside or outside are concomitant of things located in space" i.e. what is outside or inside must be in a place, and, according to him, this is not applicable to God.
 He writes:

 Both [being in a place and outside a place] along with movement, rest, and other accidents are constitutive of bodies ...
 The divine essence does not admit of any created entity [e.g. place] within it or inhering in it.

 Conception of the Hanbali school of jurisprudential thought

 Ahmad ibn Hanbal

-The Hanbali scholar Ibn al-Jawzi states, in as-Sifat, that Ahmad ibn Hanbal would have been opposed to anthropomorphic interpretations of Qur'anic texts such as those of al-Qadi Abu Ya'la, Ibn Hamid and Ibn az-Zaghuni.
+The Hanbali scholar Ibn al-Jawzi states, in as-Sifat, that Ahmad ibn Hanbal would have been opposed to anthropomorphic interpretations of Qur'anic texts such as those of Ibn Hamid al-Warraq, al-Qadi Abu Ya'la and Ibn al-Zaghuni.